overture-stack/website/markdown/documentation/ego/installation/prerequisites/index.md

 2. **Pull and Run PgAdmin4 (optional)**

+PgAdmin4 is an open-source, web-based tool that provides a convenient and user-friendly interface for managing PostgreSQL databases.
 Use the following command to pull and run the PgAdmin4 docker container:

 ```bash
 docker run --name my-pgadmin -p 82:80 -e 'PGADMIN_DEFAULT_EMAIL=email@domain.com' -e 'PGADMIN_DEFAULT_PASSWORD=abc123' -d dpage/pgadmin4